• A+

 Benefits

-The proposed wind farm, if consented, would continue to build on the success of the renewable energy sector in Scotland.
-It would provide a vital economic boost, creating skilled, sustainable jobs and help to drive a cleaner and more resilient economy.
+Sclenteuch wind farm will continue to build on the success of the renewable energy sector in Scotland, providing a vital economic boost, creating skilled, sustainable jobs and help to drive a cleaner and more resilient economy.

+During the development of Sclenteuch, we listened carefully to local residents and stakeholders and as a result, Sclenteuch will deliver tailored community benefit packages to communities within East and South Ayrshire which are aligned with the priorities of the local communities and help to secure long-term economic, social and environmental benefits.
 RES is committed to ensuring that, wherever reasonably practicable, local contractors and employees are used in all aspects of wind farm development.
-Sclenteuch Wind Farm could provide a vital economic boost, create skilled, sustainable jobs and help to drive a cleaner and more resilient economy.
-The proposed development is predicted to deliver around £9.6 million of inward investment in Ayrshire, in the form of jobs, employment and the use of local services.
+Sclenteuch Wind Farm will provide a vital economic boost, create skilled, sustainable jobs and help to drive a cleaner and more resilient economy.
+The wind farm is predicted to deliver around £9.6 million of inward investment in Ayrshire, in the form of jobs, employment and the use of local services.
 In addition, over £29 million in business rates will be paid to the South and East Ayrshire Councils to fund vital local services within the community.

 As part of the scheme, we are also proposing a new footpath connecting with the existing High Keirs track, to form a nature trail called Keirs Glen Trail.
 As well as providing recreational benefits to the local community, it will provide biodiversity enhancement through native woodland and wetland planting.
 Further habitat enhancement will be provided through blanket bog habitat restoration on the site using measures including ditch blocking, peat hag reprofiling and reseeding of bare peat.